gaborbernat/bernat-tech/content/posts/type-hints/index.md

 <div class='cross'>

-- The downside is that although the type information is close to the arguments, it's not right beside it; making the code a bit messier than otherwise would be.
-It also must be in a single line which can cause issues if you have a long type hint expression and your code base enforces line length limits.
+- The downside is that although the type of information is close to the arguments, it's not right beside it, making the code a bit messier than otherwise would be.
+It must also be in a single line, causing issues if you have a long type of expression, and your codebase enforces line length limits.
-- Another problem is that now the type hint information competes with other tools using these types of comment markers (e.g. suppressing other linter tools errors).
+- Another problem is that now the type hint information competes with other tools using these types of comment markers (e.g., suppressing other linter tools errors).
 - Besides forcing you to import all of your type information, this leaves you in an even more precarious place.
 Now the imported types are only used in the code, which leaves most linter tools to believe all those imports are unused.
-Were you to allow them to remove it does break your type linter.
+Were you to allow them to remove it, and it does break your type linter.
 Note `pylint` fixed this by moving its AST parser to a [typed-ast parser](https://github.com/PyCQA/pylint/issues/1063), and is going to be released with version 2 just after Python `3.7` comes out.
 </div>